metalabharvard/metalabharvard.github.io/_projects/lb_machineexperience.md

 The possibilities of artificial intelligence have long seemed futuristic and far-fetched.
 Today, however, AI technology is making its impact felt in such real-world realms as autonomous vehicles, online searches and feeds, and the criminal justice system.

-In conjunction with the Berkman Klein Center and MIT Media Lab's recently announced Ethics and Governance of AI Initiative, metaLAB at Harvard will present MACHINE EXPERIENCE, a showcase of works by metaLAB artists exploring the emotional effects of algorithms, the uncanny experiences of sensor-enabled computers, and what intelligent machines might reveal about understandings of the nature of intelligence itself.
+In conjunction with the Berkman Klein Center and MIT Media Lab's recently announced Ethics and Governance of AI Initiative, metaLAB at Harvard presented MACHINE EXPERIENCE, a showcase of works by metaLAB artists exploring the emotional effects of algorithms, the uncanny experiences of sensor-enabled computers, and what intelligent machines might reveal about understandings of the nature of intelligence itself.

-MACHINE EXPERIENCE will take place from August 8 to 13 in the [Harvard Art Museums'](http://www.harvardartmuseums.org/) Lightbox Gallery.
-Each day, the gallery will feature work by a different artist, encompassing sound, video, and interactive data visualization.
-There will be four gallery talks, and a **[launch event](https://cyber.harvard.edu/events/2017/08/AIArt) on Monday August 7th from 5-6pm in Lewis Hall 214A at Harvard Law School**.
-For more information email [snewman@metalab.harvard.edu](mailto:snewman@metalab.harvard.edu).
+MACHINE EXPERIENCE took place August 8 to 13, 2017, in the [Harvard Art Museums'](http://www.harvardartmuseums.org/) Lightbox Gallery.
+Each day, the gallery featured work by a different artist, encompassing sound, video, and interactive data visualization.
+The program also included four gallery talks, and a **[launch event](https://cyber.harvard.edu/events/2017/08/AIArt) on Monday August 7th from 5-6pm in Lewis Hall 214A at Harvard Law School**.

-Harvard Art Museums is located at: 32 Quincy Street, Cambridge, MA; the Lightbox Gallery is on the 5th floor of the museum.
+Works featured in the program were the product of emerging and ongoing research, and may appear in new forms and new venues in months to come.
+For the latest information on individual projects, follow links below, or email [snewman@metalab.harvard.edu](mailto:snewman@metalab.harvard.edu).

 **Exhibition schedule:**